wp-plugins/wpnewsman-newsletters/readme.txt

 = Here’s what you get with WPNewsman for WordPress: =

 * Effortless installation and configuration
-* You have control over your lists and not someone else
+* Your own control over your lists
 * Quick signup widget & forms
 * Easy customization of the Welcome Email and Thank You page
 * Easy mailing list management
 * Ability to quickly re-send a confirmation request
 * Full control and freedom over email newsletter design
 * Multiple sending options
-* Keep your mailing lists verified and clean — the bounce handler is included into the Pro version
+* Automated bounced emails handling -- you keep your mailing lists verified and clean
 * Confirmation when the user unsubscribes
-* Send emails via Amazon SES and enjoy high deliverability rate like big Email Service Providers
+* Integration with Amazon SES -- enjoy high deliverability rate like big Email Service Providers

 ... and more